 An Autumn Weekend in Eagle River

-In early October, Sean and I headed north to Eagle River for Cranberry Fest!
-We arrived on Friday evening and dropped our bags off at Edgewater Inn & Cottages, a quaint little Northwoods getaway located right outside of town.
+In early October, we headed north to Eagle River for Cranberry Fest!
+We arrived on Friday evening and dropped our bags off at Edgewater Inn & Cottages, a rustic Northwoods getaway located right outside of town.
 Cottage 7 was our home away from home; a cozy, three-bedroom cabin with an enclosed porch overlooking the water.

 With just a couple hours of daylight left, we set out to capture some fall photos.
 Fritz, the owner of Edgewater Inn, had suggested we venture down Military Road, a spot just east of Eagle River.
 As soon as we got there, I understood why.
 Towering trees lined each side of the road, turning it into a golden runway.
 I sent my drone up to capture the landscape from above and couldn’t believe my eyes at the beauty of it all!